Coherent-Partners/spark-ts-sdk/docs/batches.md

 processing tasks.

 > [!NOTE]
-> It is important to note that the Batches API is recommended when dealing with
+> It should be noted that the Batches API is highly recommended when dealing with
 > datasets consisting of more than 10,000 records, with a calculation time longer than 500ms.
 > Unless you have specific requirements or reasons to use a different approach,
 > such as [Services API](./services.md) as an alternative, this API is the way to go.